zaidcontractor/zaidcontractor/README.md

 - Built microservices for predictive analytics at **Intradiem**
 - Researching radar-based SLAM systems at **UVA’s Link Lab**
-- Developed full-stack hotel search engines using **LLMs and REST APIs**
+- Developed full-stack hotel search engine and personal project generator using **LLMs and REST APIs**

 > ⚠️ **Note:** Due to the scope or confidentiality of certain projects (university-managed CS assignments, etc.), not all of my work is reflected here on GitHub.
 However, what is shared highlights the same depth, curiosity, and systems thinking that I bring to all technical efforts.